 Group therapy helps the recovering addict learn to share problems and talk through feelings that may lead to a relapse.
 Behavior modification therapy helps the recovering addict to learn healthy methods to cope with the everyday stresses of life.
 Life skill lessons teach a recovering addict on how to function without having or wanting to feel high.
 Family therapy helps to restore the damaged relationships between recovering addicts and their loved ones.

 All of these aspects of treatment work together to help the patient stay clean and sober after he or she is discharged from inpatient care.

 Once the user is discharged from inpatient care, some level of outpatient care is usually needed.
 In the beginning, this may mean frequent meetings with counselors or peer groups.
 As time progresses and the recovering addict remains clean and sober, the frequency of these meetings will likely decrease until the recovering addict is only contacting the counselor or a member of the peer group when he or she feels the urge to use methamphetamines again.

 The road to recovery isn’t a short one for methamphetamine users.
 The withdrawal aspect of treatment can last three days to a week.
 The overall methamphetamine rehab program can be as short as a month or as long as a year.

 For almost every recovering methamphetamine addict, the urge to use the drug can remain for years after the initial methamphetamine withdrawal period is over; however, these urges are usually controllable for a recovering addict with a strong support system.

 Are there any home remedies for getting clean safely?

 Although a home remedy can be a good alternative in some cases, the best method with meth addiction is to stop using.
 To ease or relieve the withdrawal symptoms is usually difficult, especially alone.
-If you or someone you know, whether it’s your spouse, a sibling, a child or a friend, is trying to get relief, please call 1-888-935-1318Who Answers? and let us help you.
+Additionally, it can be dangerous.
+If you are struggling with Meth withdrawals you should consult a a physician or a treatment provider of your choice rather than attempt to detox on your own.